 This is located within walking distance of the restaurants above and is still considered part of the Village.
 It also has a lot of parking nearby.
 There are a few options here:

 - Pizza Pub: Open for lunch and dinner.
 Pizza and salads.
 Offers delivery.
 This is also a place where you can watch sports on TV.
+We ate here and loved listening to the Beatles and catching a football game (we love nature but were missing the real world!)
+Our pizza was ok but we loved the atmosphere.

 - General store & deli: market, sandwiches, snacks.